sine2pi/vr_greenscreen/README.md

 folder = (path to folder of videos)

 Not an all in one script.
-You need to install your own dependencies. any python cuda pytorch ffmpeg etc etc.
+You need to install your own dependencies. any python cuda pytorch ffmpeg etc etc. All the basics.
+If you don't already have them installed on your system then go somewhere else.

 ```python
 python vrmasking.py (path to folder of videos)